First Australians

-First Australians is an Australian historical documentary series produced by Blackfella Films over the course of six years, and first aired on SBS TV in October 2008.
-The documentary is part of a greater project that further consists of a book, a community outreach program and a substantial website featuring over 200 mini-documentaries.
+First Australians is a seven-part Australian historical documentary TV series produced by Blackfella Films over the course of six years, and first aired on SBS TV in October 2008.
+A book was published to accompany the series.

-Description
+Synopsis

 The series chronicles the history of contemporary Australia, from the perspective of its first people, Aboriginal Australians and Torres Strait Islander people.
 The series is essentially a synthesis of well-documented historical information.
 It relies heavily on archival documents and interpretations from historians and members of both the Aboriginal and European community and leaders.
+It tries to tell the story of Australian history from a contemporary Indigenous point of view.

 The story begins in 1788 in Sydney, with the arrival of the First Fleet and ends in 1993 with Koiki Mabo's legal challenge to the foundation of Australia.

 The series comprises seven episodes in which it explores what unfolded when the oldest living culture in the world was confronted by the British Empire.
 It explores the lives of particular individuals and uses their stories as a vehicle to explain the larger situations of the time.
 It explains violent aspects of European settlement of Australia, such as killings, battles, wars, as well as acts of friendship and decency between the early European settlers and Aboriginal Australians.
 Aboriginal Australian history has until recently been clouded by the "great Australian silence", referring to ignorance of the real history of Australia seen as a way for non-Aboriginal Australians to hide shame for their own history.

 The series was the winner of multiple awards, remains the highest-selling educational title in Australia as of 2021, and was also sold overseas.